k-paulius/aws-security-baseline/alerts/README.md

 ## Deployment

-- Deploy `org-sec-alerts-central-bus.yaml` to the security-tooling (audit) account:
+- Deploy `org-sec-alerts-central-bus.yaml` to the security-tooling (audit) account.
+  - If you want to receive email alerts set `pDeployEmailAlerts` value to `yes` and provide `pCriticalAlertEmail`.
+  - If you want to receive Slack alerts set `pDeploySlackAlerts` value to `yes` and provide `pSlackWorkspaceId` and `pSlackChannelId`.
+    - To provide the required Slack workspace ID, you must perform the initial authorization flow with Slack in the AWS Chatbot console, then copy and paste the workspace ID from the console.
+See [Get started with Slack | AWS Chatbot](https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html) for detailed steps.

 ```bash
 aws cloudformation deploy \